strongloop/strong-globalize/README.md

 # API - Wrappers

-%s place folders are supported.
+%s place holders are supported.
 Intended to directly globalize strings embedded in the first parameter of Error, console.error, console.log, etc. and util.format by simply replacing console or util with require('strong-globalize').

 ## `g.Error(path, ...)`(capital Error)
 returns Error with a formatted message.